 16. Boise, Idaho.
 Situated on the edge of the mountains and high desert, you can enjoy roughly 130 miles of trails in Boise.
 Looking for more?
 Boise has plenty of whitewater rivers to enjoy.

 15. Seattle, Washington.
 Surrounded by forests, mountains and the sea, few major cities in America offer the outdoor activities that Seattle has to offer.
 From Olympic National Park to the Cascades, this is certainly a great city for Washington travel nurses who love the outdoors.
+If PNW outdoor adventure is your scene, then might consider a travel nurse job in Alaska.

 14. Bend, Oregon.
 For the extreme outdoor activity individual, Bend would be a great location for you.
 Start by climbing Smith Rock.
 From there, you can enjoy the 300 miles of mountain biking trails.